 They are only great lean meats when they grilled or oven roasted.
 Not when they’re battered and deep-fried in vegetable oil.
 Fried foods typically add extra calories and carbohydrates that are unnecessary, especially for people who are trying to limit their calorie intake.

-Typically a fried chicken or fish meal at a sit down restaurant includes fries, coleslaw, mashed potatoes, or hush puppies.
+Typically a fried chicken or fish meal at a sit-down restaurant includes fries, coleslaw, mashed potatoes, or hush puppies.
 This meal can contain more than a thousand calories, which is too much for anyone to be consuming in just one meal.

 For example at KFC, just one Original Recipe chicken breast has 740 calories, according to their website.
 That’s so many calories just for one chicken breast without any sides.
 Imagine if you were to add sides.
-Then you calorie count will definitely be over 1000 calories.
+Then your calorie count will definitely be over 1000 calories.

 Stick with oven-roasted salmon or chicken seasoned with lemon and rosemary.
 Have roasted sweet potatoes and green beans as your side dishes.